 If you are in SE Qld why not visit our Underwood showroom.

-Junket is a milk-based dessert, made with sweetened milk and rennet, the digestive enzyme which curdles milk.
-It existed in the middle Ages.
-Modern junket is light and refreshing custard made with milk, rennet, sugar and vanilla, or even flavoured milk.
+Junket is a milk-based dessert made with sweetened milk and rennet, the digestive enzyme which curdles milk, and has existed since the middle Ages.
+Modern junket is a light and refreshing custard made with milk, rennet, sugar and vanilla or even flavoured milk.
 It is very easy to prepare.
 Junket is rich in calcium, protein, vitamins and minerals that are necessary for good health.

-We know from our Cheese Making, that it is standard practice to add a small amount of Calcium Chloride to pasteurised and refrigerated milk to improve the curd, and this seems to work with Junket too.
+We know from our cheese making that it is standard practice to add a small amount of Calcium Chloride to pasteurised and refrigerated milk to improve the curd and this works with Junket too.

-We have been adding two or three drops of Calcium Chloride, when making Junket in 500 to 600 ml quantities.
+Add two or three drops of Calcium Chloride when making Junket in 500 to 600 ml quantities.

-We have used 500 to 600ml of milk in these directions as many flavoured milks come in 600ml, and unlike those lucky few with their own cows, we are stuck with commercially offered milk products.
+We have used 500 to 600 ml of milk in these directions as many flavoured milks come in 600 ml size.

-The milk can be sweetened with honey or "fine" sugar, like castor or icing sugar, and flavoured with vanilla perhaps.
-We decided to try the experiment of using commercially available flavoured milk.
-The strawberry seemed to turn out a little better than the chocolate, and different brands may affect the outcome too, but we enjoyed the resulting desert.
+The milk can be sweetened with honey or a fine sugar such as castor or icing sugar and flavoured with vanilla.
+We decided to try experimenting with different commercially available flavoured milk.
+The strawberry seemed to turn out a little better than the chocolate and different brands may affect the outcome as well.

-- Heat the milk to 37° C. Take of the heat and add the drops of rennet, stirring briskly to disperse the rennet.
+Heat the milk to 37° C. Remove from heat and add the drops of rennet, stirring briskly to disperse the rennet